Fantomas42/django-blog-zinnia/docs/search_engines.rst

 Zinnia like almost all blogging systems contains a search engine feature.

-But in fact there are 2 search engines, a basic and an advanced, you can choose the engine you want to use, but you can't use both in the same time.
+But in fact there are 2 search engines, a basic and an advanced, the advanced search engine is enabled by default, but if he fails the basic search engine will resume the job.

 Basic Search Engine
 -------------------